Andrius Kubilius: Member of the European Parliament, 2019–2024

-In addition to his committee assignments, Kubilius is part of the parliament's delegations to the Euronest Parliamentary Assembly and to the EU-Ukraine Parliamentary Association Committee.
-He is also a member of the Spinelli Group.
+In addition to his committee assignments, Kubilius was part of the parliament's delegations to the Euronest Parliamentary Assembly and to the EU-Ukraine Parliamentary Association Committee.
+He was also a member of the Spinelli Group.

 In November 2021, Kubilius joined a group of seven Members of the European Parliament led by Raphaël Glucksmann to Taiwan to send a strong signal in support of the self-ruling island, despite a threat of retaliation from China.